Writing

 Inside the fierce rivalry between Gawker and MediaBistro, two media blogs fighting for dominance in New York’s cutthroat publishing scene.

-So That a Disaster Doesn’t Become a Communications Disaster
+HOW IT WORKS; So That a Disaster Isn’t a Communications Disaster

 Vigil at the Armory